niaid/viral_metagenomics_training_May2022/README.md

 * annotations.tsv
 Tab separated file (.tsv) with all the annotations from Pfam, KEGG, UniProt, dbCAN, MEROPS, VOGDB, and a manually curated AMG database for all genes in all the input viral contigs.
 The final column contains the following annotation flags:
     *	(V) – viral, has VOGDB identifier
-    *	(M) – metabolism, has metabolism identifier from the “Distillate”
+    *	(M) – metabolism, has metabolism identifier
     *	(K) – known AMG, annotated from the literature as AMG
     *	(E) – experimentally verified, similar to (K) but has been experimentally verified in previous study
         *	K and E are based on curated database of 257 and 12 genes, respectively
     *	(A) – attachment, associated with viral host attachment and entry
     *	(P) - peptidase
-    *	(F) – near the end of the contig, within 5000bp of the end of a contig because less gene content to verify AMG
+    *	(F) – near the end of the contig, within 5000bp of the end of a contig.
+Less gene content to verify AMG
     *	(T) – transposon, may be non-viral genetic element
     *	(B) – 3 or more metabolic genes in a row indicating potentially non-viral stretch